emrgn-arch/StructTopOpt_Blender/README.md

 Inspired by [TopOpt_teach](https://github.com/MCM-QMUL/TopOpt_teach/tree/main), the addon implements a simplified 3D SIMP (Solid Isotropic Material with Penalization) solver and wraps it in Blender's 3D viewport — so you can sketch a design space, tag loads and supports on regular meshes, and quickly visualize where material "wants" to be in a voxelized manner.
 The aim is to give designers and curious tinkerers a low-friction way to *see* candidate shapes early in a process, without relying on closed or commercially available topology optimization software.

 To be clear upfront regarding Blender implementation: this is *structural* topology optimization — finding where material should go inside a design domain to carry given loads — not **mesh topology** editing in the Blender sense (edge flow, retopology, etc.).
-Blender isn't traditionally a place where this kind of FEA-adjacent solver lives, which is exactly what made it an interesting experiment: its python scripting and viewport/modelling make it easy to sketch a design space and visualize results, even if it was never built with solvers in mind.

-> 💡 Structural mechanics isn't my domain, so treat results as visual sketches rather than verified designs — verify anything load-bearing with proper FEA tools.
-The solver also runs on CPU for now, so larger grids can get slow depending on the hardware.
+Blender isn't traditionally a place where this kind of FEA-adjacent solver lives, which is exactly what made it an interesting experiment.
+Structural mechanics isn't my domain, so treat results as visual sketches rather than verified designs — verify anything load-bearing with proper FEA tools.

 ---